 The cost of creating, collecting and processing data can be very high.
-Bad data practices are estimated to cost €10 billion per year in Europe (European Commission, 2018).
+Bad data practices may cost a significant amount, estimated at €10 billion per year in Europe (European Commission, 2018).

 Research financed with public funding must be open to all.
 Opening up data increases citizens' trust and enables them to get involved, especially in participatory science.